someengineering/resoto.com/docs/getting-started/configure-cloud-provider-access/aws.md

 </TabItem>
 </Tabs>

+## Authorization

+Check out [How to Roll Out Resoto AWS Permissions with CloudFormation](../../how-to-guides/configuration/roll-out-resoto-aws-permissions-with-cloudformation/index.md) for a step-by-step guide on how to roll out Resoto permissions organization wide.

+If you prefer to deploy the role yourself, the S3 URL of the template to create the ResotoAccess role is [https://resotopublic.s3.amazonaws.com/cf/resoto-role.template](https://resotopublic.s3.amazonaws.com/cf/resoto-role.template).

 ## Resource Collection

 By default, Resoto performs resource collection each hour.
 To immediately trigger a collect run, use the [`workflow run` command](../../reference/cli/action-commands/workflows/run.md) in [Resoto Shell](../../concepts/components/shell):